top of page

 • Neural symptoms may be secondary to repeated shear or flexion loading.

-• Targeted neurodynamic interventions can restore tolerance safely.
+• Targeted neurodynamic interventions can restore glide and tolerance safely.

 • Dosage and progression must be exact.